 Famed boxer Muhammad Ali recently passed away after a decades-long battle with Parkinson’s disease.
 Though he was faced with the reality of the disease and its debilitating effect on his life, Ali didn’t let it keep him from inspiring others with his bold spirit.
-Chandler, AZ, at-home care professionals discuss they ways he managed Parkinson’s and the legacy he left behind.
+Chandler home care professionals discuss they ways he managed Parkinson’s and the legacy he left behind.

 Ali’s Initial Diagnosis and Effects of the Disease